 The PKP PN:

-- provides preservation services for any OJS journal that has published at least one article and has an ISSN and is running OJS version 2.4.8 or higher
+- provides preservation services for any OJS journal that has published at least one article and has an ISSN and is running OJS version 2.4.8 (it is not available to OJS 3 users yet)

 - allows OJS journal managers to register their journals for inclusion in the PLN by simply enabling a plugin in their OJS instance and agreeing to the terms of the Preservation Agreement